 Peggy Guggenheim.
-The Last Dogaressa is accompanied by a new, long-awaited collection publication on the life of Peggy Guggenheim as a gallerist, patron and collector, from the London debut of the Guggenheim Jeune gallery, to the New York years of Art of This Century and her support of Jackson Pollock, to her arrival in Venice, her participation in the 1948 Venice Biennale, and her life at Palazzo Venier dei Leoni.
-Interviews with Apollonio, Biasi, and Costalonga are not be missed, as well as an essay on Guggenheim’s collecting of art from Africa, Oceania, the Andes, and Mesoamerica.
+The Last Dogaressa is accompanied by a new, long-awaited collection publication on the life of Peggy Guggenheim as a gallerist, patron, and collector, from the London debut of the Guggenheim Jeune gallery, to the New York years of Art of This Century and her support of Jackson Pollock, to her arrival in Venice, her participation in the 1948 Venice Biennale, and her life at Palazzo Venier dei Leoni.
+Interviews with Apollonio, Biasi, and Costalonga are not be missed, as well as an essay on Guggenheim’s collecting of art from Africa and Oceania.
 (These subjects will be investigated further in the upcoming exhibition Migrating Objects, on view as of February 15, 2020.)

 Peggy Guggenheim Collection Store:

 tel: 041.2405.422 / 432; fax: 041.520.6885; e-mail: firstname.lastname@example.org

 The exhibition is part of a larger program of events organized by the Peggy Guggenheim Collection to commemorate two anniversaries: 70 years since Peggy Guggenheim moved to Palazzo Venier dei Leoni, and 40 years since she passed away.
 Our public programs, The Continuity of a Vision will continue through 2019 with a series of free activities open to the public both inside and outside the museum dedicated to the adventurous spirit and acumen of Peggy Guggenheim.
 Free tours of the exhibition will be offered daily at 3:30pm (museum ticket purchase required).